Select to Think: Unlocking SLM Potential with Local Sufficiency: Experiments

 \subsection{RQ1: Overall performance}

 \cref{tab:main} presents a comprehensive evaluation across two model scales (0.5B and 1.5B) on six diverse benchmarks.

 \textbf{RQ1.1: How effective is \textsc{S2T-Local} in math reasoning?} It achieves significant improvements compared to both distillation baselines and recent adaptive strategies grounded in non-uniform compute allocation for ``hard" tokens.
-We observe \emph{an average improvement of 24.1\% on the 1.5B model}, which amplifies to \emph{a remarkable 38\% gain on the smaller 0.5B scale}.
+We observe \textit{a 24.1\% relative improvement on the 1.5B model's Math Avg. score}, increasing from 36.9 to 45.8; this gain is even larger at the 0.5B scale, where \textsc{S2T-Local} \textit{improves Math Avg. from 20.2 to 29.2, corresponding to a 44.6\% relative gain}.
 Remarkably, the single-trajectory \textsc{S2T-Local} matches Self-consistency (Maj@8) with about $1/8$ of the compute cost.

 This performance leap is fundamentally rooted in the high hit rate across model scales.
 As demonstrated in our subsequent analysis, while the 1.5B model achieves a Hit@8 of 95\%, even the smaller 0.5B SLM reaches a striking 83\%.
-This suggests that the optimal reasoning path often resides within the model’s top-$K$ proposals; by effectively exploiting this hidden information, \textsc{S2T-Local} converts this untapped potential into substantial performance gains.
+This suggests that the optimal reasoning path often resides within the model’s top-$K$ proposals; by effectively exploiting this hidden information, \textsc{S2T-Local} converts this untapped potential into substantial performance gain.

 \textbf{RQ1.2: How generalizable is \textsc{S2T-Local}?} Beyond math tasks, \textsc{S2T-Local} demonstrates exceptional transferability to diverse domains, including code generation (HumanEval) and complex general reasoning (MMLU-Pro).
-As shown in \cref{tab:main}, we observe consistent performance gains across these benchmarks, confirming that the learned selection mechanism captures universal reasoning preferences rather than relying on domain-specific heuristics.
+As shown in \cref{tab:main}, we observe consistent performance gains across these benchmarks, confirming that the learned selection mechanism captures broadly transferable reasoning preferences rather than relying on domain-specific heuristics.
+We further evaluate the same MATH-trained checkpoints on additional non-math domains, including factuality, science question answering, and open-ended instruction following; the results are summarized in \cref{tab:non_math}.

 \textbf{RQ1.3: How effective is selection-based guidance in collaborative settings?} In the collaborative setting, \textsc{S2T} is consistently comparable to strong collaborative methods across diverse benchmarks, as demonstrated in \cref{tab:main}.
 In addition, we evaluate collaboration performance by varying the candidate size ($K$) and the intervention rate ($\tau$). \cref{fig:robust} shows consistent gains with increasing $K$ or $\tau$, quickly saturating at larger budgets.
 Crucially, selection-based guidance ($K \ge 8$) matches the generative baseline, demonstrating that discriminative selection is sufficient to recover LLM reasoning without the need for expensive generation.
 (See \cref{tab:app_rq1} for results on additional benchmarks.)